jongha/sort-js/README.md

 ## License

-sort.js is available under the terms of the MIT License.
+sort-js is available under the terms of the MIT License.